suisseWalter/factorio-benchmark/README.md

 The goal is, to be able to test different maps quickly and be able to compare the results over time.

 # install
+Python 3.10 is required.
+Also install all they required Python packages by running `pip install -r requirements.txt`.
 ### Linux
 just run `benchmarker.py -u -m` to install the latest version of factorio and download some sample maps.
 This will also directly run the programm a first time.